Monday, May 12, 2025

 • Derek Allen

-• Craig Leech
+• Craig Leach

 Now head below the break for the answers as well as a solver's comment!